FormidableLabs/publish-diff/README.md

 - `publish`
 - `postpublish`

-If a project uses an `npm version` workflow to control versioning of git source will invoke the following `package.json` tasks if found:
+If a project uses an `npm version` workflow to control versioning of git source it will invoke the following `package.json` tasks if found:

 - `preversion`